On the Effectiveness of Hybrid Pooling in Mixup-Based Graph Learning for Language Processing: Results Analysis

-From the last part, we know that hybrid pooling methods are more helpful for Mixup when dealing with graph-structured data.
-However, the potential influence of $\alpha$, which is the key hyperparameter in the Mixup technique, on the effectiveness of the Mixup training is still unclear.
-In this part, we tend to explore such influence using the dataset Politifact with Profile node embedding.
-We set the $\alpha$ from 0.05 to 0.5 in 0.05 intervals.
+From the last part, we know that hybrid pooling operators are more helpful for \emph{Manifold-Mixup} when dealing with graph-structured data.
+However, the potential influence of $\alpha$ that is introduced in Section~\ref{mixup}, which is the key hyperparameter in the Mixup technique~\cite{zhang2018mixup, dong2023mixcode, verma2019manifold, yun2019cutmix}, on the effectiveness of the Mixup training is still unclear.
+In this part, we tend to explore such influence using the dataset Politifact with Profile node embedding and set the $\alpha$ from 0.05 to 0.5 in 0.05 intervals.